Home / Blog

 Kristina Cadwell

-Radiesse and Sculptra belong to the latter group.
-Their rejuvenating effects are similar, but they differ in many ways.
-This article explains the differences between the two popular anti-aging injectables and helps you choose a suitable treatment for your cosmetic concern.
+This article explains the differences between Radiesse and Sculptra, and helps you choose a suitable treatment for your cosmetic concern.

 Radiesse is a thick injectable filler whose main component is synthetic calcium hydroxylapatite, a mineral with the same chemical composition as the material found in bones and teeth.
 The injected calcium hydroxylapatite particles function as a scaffold for new tissue growth.